StrickTechnologies/Strick.PlusCon/docs/grid.md

 The `Title`, `Subtitle` and `Footer` properties are `StyledText` objects.
 See the [doc for the `TextStyle` and `StyledText` classes](textStyle.md#styledtext-class) for information on how to apply styling to these grid elements.
+Additionally, there are alignment properties for each (`TitleAlignment`, `SubtitleAlignment`, `FooterAlignment`) that control the horizontal alignment of the content.

 *Note: Calling the `Show` method if the grid does not have at least one column and one row will result in an exception being thrown.
 After all, it is somewhat pointless to display a grid